DarthKoder/Hunter-Kitchen-Designs/README.md

     * I used the "EL Messiri" font for this which seemed a nice fit and made it stand out against the main "Exo" font I used for the majority of the site.
     * The colours I used for this included a teal like colour #008080 which is the main colour I used for accenting the page along with the subtle dark grey #4b4b4b.
     * These colours are used throughout the site for recognition and user comfort.
-    * It has been reduced when on smaller screen sizes along with being situated on the left with no slogan as to not make the screen too cluttered for user experience.
+    * It has been reduced when on smaller screen sizes along with being situated on the left with no slogan as to not make the screen too cluttered for user experience - this will reduce down to vertical wording it on very small screens similar to side bar layout.
     * The wording has been place vertically when used in the sidebar navigation system whitch uses the highlighted HKD well.
     * It has a minaimalistic attractive feel to it.